OFFICE OF THE CHAPLAIN

 - Providing free, specialized services to students with unique needs through our Care Network and Emergency Relief service.

-- Working with the Interfaith Center to promote understanding of other religious tradition
+- Working with the Interfaith Center to promote understanding of other religious traditions

 Historic Roots of Our Christian Identity

 Berry was founded upon a commitment to Christian belief and practice.
 Over 100 years later, this continued commitment is expressed in the phrase “Forever Christian in spirit.”
-Each week, approximately 40 religion-in-life activities occur on campus, including opportunities for Christian worship, Bible study, fellowship
+Each week, approximately 40 religious life activities occur on campus, including opportunities for Christian worship, Bible study, fellowship

 and more.
 Berry is shaped by an interdenominational, ecumenical approach to Christian faith and values.
 We welcome people from diverse religious traditions, and we are committed to helping students from different backgrounds find ways to express their faith.

-.
-This is our college wide, inter-denominational, Christian worship service which is held each Sunday evening in our College Chapel.
+Mount Berry Church .
+This is our college-wide, inter-denominational, Christian worship service which is held each Sunday evening in our College Chapel.